FasterSpeeding/Yuyo/docs/usage/modals.md

 ![modal example](./images/modal_example.png)

-Modals take the shape of dialogue boxes which show up on top of everything for the user who trigered the relevant interaction (as shown above) and only support text input right now.
+Modals take the shape of dialogue boxes which show up on top of everything for the user who triggered the relevant interaction (as shown above) and only support text input right now.

 ### Declaring Modals

-There's several different ways to declare modals using Yuyo.
+There's several different ways to declare modals using Yuyo:

 ```py
 --8<-- "./docs_src/modals.py:27:29"